Businessplan.Earlylight.io | Updated: Feb 2026

 7. Operations Plan

-Operations rely on geographic specialization and partner leverage: Houston for logistics, Bleiblerville for integrated pilot and R&D, and Palacios for aquaculture service innovation.
+Operations rely on geographic specialization and partner leverage: Houston for logistics, Bleiblerville for pilot and R&D, and Palacios for aquaculture service innovation.

 Houston Warehouse Hub